grafana/loki/docs/sources/operations/meta-monitoring/mixins.md

 ## Configure Alloy to scrape Loki metrics

 Loki exposes Prometheus metrics from all of its components to allow meta-monitoring.
-To retrieve these metrics, a suitable scraper needs to be configured.
+To retrieve these metrics, you need to configure a suitable scraper.
 Grafana Alloy can collect metrics and act as a Prometheus scraper.
 To use this capability, you need to configure Alloy to scrape from all of the components.

 {{< admonition type="tip" >}}
 If you're running on Kubernetes, you can use the Kubernetes Monitoring Helm chart.